 - A research proposal outlining the research project and the contribution it will make to the body of knowledge in the particular field of study

 - Two letters of recommendation from at least two referees who have taught, supervised, or worked with the applicant.

 - Certified copies of all academic transcripts and degree certificates.

-- Sample copies of your best writing, e.g. a chapter from your PhD study or any published academic work.
+- Sample copies of the applicant’s best writing, e.g. a chapter from their Master’s/PhD study or any published academic work.

 - A CV including a full list of publications.

 QUERIES: All Call and IT related enquiries can be directed to: